APTrust/dart-docs/docs/users/bagit/index.md

 * APTrust - The standard APTrust BagIt profile.

 * BTR - The Beyond the Repository BagIt profile, which will be accepted by a number of distributed digital preservation repositories.
-(Coming later in 2019.)

-* DPN - The legacy DPN BagIt profile.
-This is used primarily for testing and development.
+* Empty Profile - A BagIt profile that defines the basic tags of the BagIt specification but does not require any of them.
+You can clone use this profile to create valid generic bags.

 ## Custom Profiles